takaswie/libhinoko/README.rst

 - Meson 0.42.0 or later
 - Ninja
 - PyGObject (optional to run unit tests)
-- GTK-Doc 1.18-2 (optional to generate API documentation)
+- gi-docgen (optional to generate API documentation)

 How to build
 ============